The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

 Why Do Click-Through Rates Tell the Complete Story?

-Click-through rates have dropped significantly, and this affects both organic search and paid advertising.
+Click-through rates from Google search have dropped significantly according to multiple industry reports, and this affects both organic search and paid advertising.
 The decline varies across industries, but businesses are seeing noticeable drops in traffic from searches that previously drove consistent visitors.

 Here's what happens: prospects are getting partial answers from Google's interface, then bouncing to the next search.
 They're not clicking through to read your full article, browse your services, or sign up for your newsletter.